zerospiel/docs/docs/admin/clusters/cluster-ipam.md

 kubectl apply -f <cluster-deployment-file>.yaml
 ```

 The specified IPAM settings will be used to allocate IP addresses during provisioning.
+Keep in mind, that cluster provisioning will not proceed until IPAM resources ready and addresses allocated.

 To inspect the resulting `ClusterIPAM` resource: